spmvg/vangemert.dev/public/md/mle-ci.md

 However, this is often not the case.
 The following points are important to keep in mind when interpreting confidence intervals.
 * **Confidence intervals do not account for model-error.**
-  For example, if you calculate error bars based assuming a normal distribution, but your data is not normally distributed, your error bars will generally be off.
+  For example, if you calculate error bars assuming a normal distribution, but your data is not normally distributed, your error bars will generally be off.
 * **Confidence intervals are random variables.**
   This needs no explanation, but should not be forgotten.
 * **Confidence intervals generally do not account for bias.**